sedaatalay/Running-PySpark-on-AWS-EC2-through-Jupyter-Notebook-and-RDD-Basics-Example/README.md

 ```

 ### 18- Create Sample Rdd Examples
-#### Upload a sample file to your jupyter notebook. (i.e. .txt, .csv, .parquet..)
+#### Upload a sample file to your jupyter notebook. (i.e. .txt, .csv, .parquet..).
+I choose .txt file.
 Then open new python3 file.

 ##### All we need is to install findspark package via pip install findspark.
 Then, on Jupyter, simply import Apache Spark via
 ```console
 import findspark